-'''

 (dsn user password)

-'''

-dsn String representing the ODBC data source name.

-password String representing the unencrypted password to use for authentication.
+dsn String representing the ODBC data source name. user String representing the user name to use for authentication. password String representing the unencrypted password to use for authentication.

 • The :owner keyword argument to the FDDL functions for listing and testing for database objects is ignored.